emmettk/emmettk.github.io/README.md

 [August 2018 Calendar](AugCalendar.md)

-[WHOI To-Do List](todo-whoi.html) - What I'm currently up to at work; mostly for my/my colleagues' reference.
+[WHOI To-Do List](https://emmettk.github.io/todo-whoi.html) - What I'm currently up to at work; mostly for my/my colleagues' reference.

-## Non-work-related Repositories
+## Personal Projects
+A loosely-organized directory of my non-work-related technical projects.
 ### Data Science-Related Projects
 #### Human Factors
 This is a project I am working on with the WHOI dive department to study human factors in diving - specifically, how factors such as temperature, visibility, experience level, task loading, etc, influence dive outcomes and diver performance.
 (This repository is private for now to protect the privacy of the divers as the data is aggregated.)